study-uhp/study-uhp.github.io/index.md

 ### Other pages that currently do not have mockups:

-#### User sign up page

-The page when a user new to application needs to sign up.

-#### User home page

-The first page a user sees after logging in or returning.

-#### Admin home page

-A dashboard for administrative tasks.

-#### Calendar page

-The calendar page will list all upcoming study sessions and the list of those who are attending.

-#### Create study session page

-Allows a user to create a study session either "Right Now!" or scheduled in the future.

 #### Find study sessions page

 Users can search for current and future study sessions by class.

-#### List study sessions page

-Users can list all current and future sessions by class.

 #### Leaderboard